dotnet/AspNetCore.Docs/docs/js-web-tools/bootstrap/bootstrap.rst

 	Install-Package bootstrap

-If you’re referencing your own local versions of Bootstrap, you’ll need to reference them in any pages that will use it.
+If you're referencing your own local versions of Bootstrap, you'll need to reference them in any pages that will use it.
 In the default ASP.NET site template, the _Layout.cshtml file does so like this:

 .. image:: _static/bootstrap-in-layout.png